Close Alert Banner

 Left: That Place on Queen | Right: Palmer Park by thisisafeefa

-The Dragonfly Inn (a.k.a.
-Piano Inn)
+The Dragonfly Inn

-Luke’s Diner (a.k.a.
-Luke’s Country Store)
+Luke’s Diner

-Miss Patty’s School of Ballet (a.k.a.
-Port Perry Town Hall Theatre)
+Miss Patty’s School of Ballet

 Just like Miss Patty’s School of Ballet, Port Perry has a beautiful historic town hall—Town Hall 1873 Theatre—that just so happens to be a theatre with dancing, singing and acting.
 Located at the edge of downtown, the theatre is a cultural centre that promotes, presents and nurtures Canadian artistic talent.
 Check out upcoming performances and add a stop at the theatre to your Port Perry plans.

-Unfortunately, you won’t run into Lane—or Lane’s mom—but you will run into a unique collection of antiques, collectables and décor at Port Perry’s Vintage Market.
+You won’t run into Lane—or Lane’s mom—but you will run into a unique collection of antiques, collectables and décor at Port Perry’s Vintage Market.
 With more than 30 vendors to explore, you can find an eclectic mix of groovy, funky, vintage, retro and cool all in one place.

 If you love to read or are looking for a good book to cozy up with this fall, channel your inner Rory and explore rows of new and used books at Books Galore in Port Perry.
 Just as Rory famously carries a book everywhere she goes, there are no shortage of great reading spots in town—we recommend Palmer Park or That Place on Queen to catch up on your next read.

-Taylor’s Olde Fashioned Soda Shoppe (a.k.a.
-The Nutty Chocolatier)
+Taylor’s Olde Fashioned Soda Shoppe

 In Gilmore Girls, Taylor’s Olde Fashioned Soda Shoppe has sweet treats and local goodies from wall to wall, and in Port Perry, The Nutty Chocolatier has just the same.
 Indulge in some of the finest, richest Belgian chocolate, truffles, and hand-crafted chocolate specialties, as well as an assortment of candies and homemade fudge.

-The Gazebo (yes, there’s even a gazebo)
+The Gazebo (yes, there’s even a park gazebo)

-Right at the edge of downtown, you’ll stumble upon Palmer Park and the Lake Scugog waterfront.
+Right on the edge of downtown, you’ll stumble upon Palmer Park and the Lake Scugog waterfront.
 Enjoy a beautiful waterfront walk and stop and sit under the gazebo with a coffee or book (or both) in hand.
 From the famous cinematic moments of Luke and Lorelai [finally] saying “I do” to the many cherished moments of motherly-daughter advice, you can find yourself in a real-life Gilmore Girls episode sitting under the gazebo in Palmer Park.

 0 Likes